Jeddy939/Grader/README.md

 - DOCX extraction now captures text inside tables.
 - The repository currently includes a Windows-based `venv` directory which can be removed if you prefer to create your own environment.
 - There are no automated tests.
+- Each run of `draft_grader.py` also outputs a `_feedback_review.txt` file summarising any inaccuracies in the AI feedback or areas already addressed in the submission.